 Our baglamas is 54 cm in length, 11 cm in width, while its soundbox is 21 x 11 x 7.5 cm.
 Last, the length of its vibrating strings is 35.5 cm.

 This is a unique top quality instrument with beautiful and rich sound, with minimal design.

 Every baglamas comes with a set of extra strings, and a booklet in which several modes are explained, along with music sheets of the most well known rebetika songs.

 Our instruments are shipped in secure packages, and they are labelled as “fragile” in the postal office.

-What’s more, we can manufacture for you top-quality beautifully manufactured custom wooden cases (with your logo or an image of your choice) for storing or moving around your new baglamas!
+What’s more, we can manufacture for you top-quality beautifully manufactured custom wooden cases for storing or moving around your new baglamas!